followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/views/startDayHour.md

 ===========================================================================

 <!--shortDescription-->
-The start hour of the view time scale.
+Specifies the start hour in the view's time scale.
+Cannot be greater than 24.
 <!--/shortDescription-->

 <!--fullDescription-->